Welcome to today's edition of the Rush 24-7 podcast.

 The audience was electrified.

-I don't know, I had no idea.
+I had no idea.

 I couldn't hear what anybody was saying.

-I cannot understand what people are saying with my I could you know I can't hear myself in situations like that.
+I can't hear myself in situations like that.

-I couldn't hear myself through my implant, and and I was not getting any audio from the sound system in the hall.
+I couldn't hear myself through my implant, and I was not getting any audio from the sound system in the hall.

-So, in a situation like that, I don't know if they can hear me.
+So in a situation like that, I don't know if they can hear me.

-Do I shout loud enough so I can hear myself?
+Shout, do I shout loud enough so I can hear myself?

 Is that too loud?